 Sailing again November-December 2013

 THE CHRISTMAS SCHOONER sails again at the Mercury!
 The whole family will enjoy this heart-warming story of the first Christmas tree ship and the family who risked their lives to fill Chicago with the Christmas spirit.
 This critically acclaimed production features a powerful, moving story, an exquisite score of original music and traditional holiday favorites, and a company of 25 actors and musicians.
-This year’s production commemorates the 100-year anniversary of the historic voyage of the Christmas Tree Ship.

-Tickets on-sale soon!
+Tickets on-sale now!

 The shipwreck of the Rouse Simmons, known as ‘The Christmas Tree Ship’, served as inspiration for THE CHRISTMAS SCHOONER.
 Her captain and crew risked the notoriously violent winter lake to bring Christmas trees from Michigan’s Upper Peninsula to Chicago’s German immigrants.
 Each year, Captain Herman Schuenemann would sell trees right off of the ship at the Clark Street Docks, and was known to give free trees to the needy.
 On November 23rd 1912, the ship was swept up in a terrible storm.
 It was not until 59 years later that she was discovered, lying in 170 feet of water.
 Today the Rouse Simmons and her cargo of 5,500 well stacked trees remain preserved in the cold, fresh waters of Lake Michigan and her legend has grown to mythical proportions.
 The Blaine Nickelodeon – the silent film theater that now houses the Mercury – opened that very same year.